davidmatthew-ie/svjs/readme.md

 This is a shortcut method to create and append a child element.
 It is essentially the same as calling a `new SvJs(element)` and afterwards calling `addTo(parentElement)`.

+Throws an error if the argument passed isn't a valid SVG element.

 _Paramaters:_
 * element {string} (required) - The SVG element you want to create.